 - There are Experimental Colleges in cities all over the U.S. The Experimental College in Seattle is an affiliate of our program (Rekindle School), and we handle all of their enrollments.
 So if you’re looking for Experimental College classes, you’ve reached the right place.

 - Most E.C. classes meet on the University of Washington campus.
 Others meet in Phinney Neighborhood Center, Greenwood Senior Center, and other community centers around the city.

-- To start exploring our open classes, click here
+- To start exploring our open classes, click here or scroll down.